 Sidequest: Pluggable authentication modules (PAM)¶

 This section explains the technical implementation of network namespaces in our setup.
-If you only look for a higher-level understanding of the topic, can safely skip to the next one.
+If you only look for a higher-level understanding of the topic, you can safely skip to the next one.

 To make sure our setup actually works, it is very important that all user sessions, processes and services are started within the right network namespace.
 There are many ways to modify the behavior of interactive sessions and a few to affect 3rd-party systemd services like php-fpm or supervisord.
 Eventually we decided on a solution, which can handle both use cases in a single mechanism: a custom PAM module.